Mesothelioma: UK

 Mesothelioma accounts for less than 1% of all cancers diagnosed in the UK, (around 2,600 people were diagnosed with the disease in 2011), and it is the seventeenth most common cause of cancer death (around 2,400 people died in 2012).

 History

-The connection between asbestos exposure and mesothelioma was discovered in the 1970s.
+Connections between asbestos exposure and mesothelioma were first identified in the 1960s, with significant evidence emerging from South Africa.

 In the United States, asbestos manufacture stopped in 2002.
 Asbestos exposure thus shifted from workers in asbestos textile mills, friction product manufacturing, cement pipe fabrication, and insulation manufacture and installation to maintenance workers in asbestos-containing buildings.

 Society and culture

 Notable cases

 Mesothelioma, though rare, has had a number of notable patients: